-What do you know about the first historical monument from Iran registered in UNESCO?
+What do you know about the first Iranian historical monument registered in UNESCO?
 Iran is one of the oldest civilizations in the world, governed by many rulers and kingdoms.
 Today we can see historic constructions and religious temples from different periods in Iran.
 Religious buildings have always been a great attraction to tourists.
 Here, we are going to introduce a Ziggurat named Chogha Zanbil which is a glorious monument of the past.

 Location and History